Worms in Dogs – Types, How Dogs Get Worms, Signs, Treatment and Prevention

 Tapeworm

 Tapeworms reside in the small intestine, grabbing onto its wall with six small rows of teeth to absorb nutrients as food is digested.
 They are long– half a foot or more in length– and flat in look.
-Unless the dog is incredibly active, the parasite does not harm the pet, as there are a lot of nutrients to serve both host and tapeworm.
+Unless the dog is incredibly active, the parasite does not harm the pet, as there are a lot of nutrients to serve both the host and tapeworm.
 When excreted, the worm generally splits into sections that appear like little grains of rice.

 Hookworms

 Hookworms are more common in dogs than in cats.
-They fasten to the wall of the small intestine and suck blood, and they are a serious danger to dogs.
-Hookworms are really small, thin worms with hook-like mouthparts that they use to attach to the digestive wall.
+They fasten to the wall of the small intestine and suck blood, and they are a danger to dogs.
+Hookworms are small, thin worms with hook-like mouthparts that they use to attach to the digestive wall.
 Adult canines get hookworms from contact with the larvae in stool-contaminated soil (the larvae can burrow through the skin) or from ingesting larvae from the environment or in a prey animal’s tissues.

 Whipworms